Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 Why it matters: When a home expires and returns to market, the MLS records a new listing.
 The prior listing’s days on market disappears.
 A home that spent 120 days on market, expired, and returned the following week shows a current DOM of 7 days.
 For buyers comparing options, this creates a false impression of freshness.
 For market reports relying on MLS-reported median DOM figures, it compresses the number downward in ways that make the market look more active than it is.

 DOM Reset is the mechanical reason Re-list Rate matters analytically.
 Without tracking which listings are relists, standard DOM figures cannot be taken at face value.
-Worthington’s re-list analysis identifies returning properties through address matching against expired, terminated, and withdrawn listings from the prior 12 months, restoring the full timeline to each home’s market history.
+Worthington identifies returning properties by matching addresses against prior failed listings from the past 12 months, restoring the full timeline to each home’s market history.

 Shadow Inventory

-Formal definition: Shadow Inventory is the pool of properties likely to enter the active market in the near term but not yet listed.
+Formal definition: Shadow Inventory is the pool of properties that could enter the active market but are not yet listed.
 The most common source is sellers whose listings expired or were withdrawn and who stepped back without relisting.

-Why it matters: Active inventory counts what is currently listed, while Shadow Inventory captures the supply forming in the background.
+Why it matters: Active inventory counts what is currently listed.
+Shadow Inventory captures the supply that could enter the market but has not yet listed.
 A market where active inventory is declining but shadow inventory is building can look tighter than it actually is heading into the next season.

 Shadow Inventory is the most difficult concept in this framework to quantify precisely.
 Worthington treats it explicitly as a qualitative and directional signal rather than a reportable figure.